sheoak/featherbox/README.md

     });

-Sea the example file for more details.
+See the example file for more details.